victor00/VictorMorelli/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
-- 🎓 &nbsp; Graduated Computer Science at Mackenzie Presbyterian University.
+- 🎓 &nbsp; B.Sc. in Computer Science at Mackenzie Presbyterian University.
 - 💼 &nbsp; Improving my skills everyday.
 - 🌱 &nbsp; Learning more about Machine Learning, Artificial Intelligence and Full Stack Web Development.
 - ✍️ &nbsp; Pursuing knowledge to make incredible dynamic apps, and an Open Source enthusiast.